microsoft/powercat-automation-kit/AutomationKit_Flow_BYODL/003- Power BI Dashboard Setup/readme.md

   ![Azure Portal Serverless SQL endpoint](./images/232245894-dc109c1d-af37-4ff6-b75b-1e72833bc7d6.png)

-- Copy the EnvironmentContainer value from the name of the Azure Storage container for the dataverse environment you wish to connect to.
+- Copy the EnvironmentContainer value from the name of the Azure Storage container for the Dataverse environment you wish to connect to.

 NOTES: